Chatioh/flaskproject/Group5Project/FlaskApplication/readme.md

 Welcome to the Flask web application that integrates the trained model for the Fashion MNIST dataset.
 This project provides a simple interface to interact with the model and make predictions.

 📂 Project Structure
-your_project/
+FlaskApplication/

 app.py # Main Flask application

-model.py # Model loading and prediction logic
+model.py # Model loading and prediction logic NOTE THIS IS THE EXPORTED MODEL IN THE ARTIFICIAL INTELLIGENCE MODEL TRAINING DIRECTORY

 requirements.txt # Dependencies for the Flask app